hornowitz/rog-syncobra/README.md

 - `-r, --recursive` – recurse into subdirectories
 - `-d, --ddwometadata` – raw dedupe by XXH64 between source and destination
-- `-D, --deldupi` – metadata dedupe by rdfind on source
+- `-D, --deldupi` – metadata dedupe by bundled xxhash scanner on source
-- `-X, --deldupidest` – metadata dedupe by rdfind on destination
+- `-X, --deldupidest` – metadata dedupe by bundled xxhash scanner on destination
 - `-y, --year-month-sort` – sort into `Year/Month` directories (default on)
 - `-Y, --check-year-mount` – verify that the current year's folder under the destination exists and is a mountpoint